This blog post was updated

 - Select foods high in fiber, such as beans, lentils, and nuts.

-- Opt for whole grains over white grains, like brown rice and whole-wheat bread.
+- Opt for whole grains, like brown rice and whole-wheat bread, over white grains.

 - Move More.
-Discuss with your primary care provider what type of exercise is the most appropriate for you.
-If possible, aim to do at least 30 minutes of moderate-level activity on most or all days of the week, even if you break the exercise into 10-minute periods with rest in between.
+Discuss with your primary care provider what type of exercise is the most appropriate for your heart health.
+Aim to do at least 30 minutes of moderate-level activity on most or all days of the week, even if you break the exercise into 10-minute periods with rest in between.
 The activities may include things like walking, swimming, or gardening.

 - Reduce Alcohol Intake.
 Excess alcohol consumption can worsen the conditions that contribute to heart disease, such as high blood pressure, arrhythmias, and high cholesterol.